Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 ## Where / When
 - Standups: daily 30min
-- Round up: bi-weekly community ca
+- Round up: bi-weekly community call 30min facillitated by the [[Governance Circle]]
-- Governance meetings